Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Radion vacuum stabilization

 To obtain a canonically normalized kinetic term for radion field, we define:

 then the action becomes:

-The existence of 4D cosmological constant would make the classical potential for radion runaway and then decompactify the circle.
-In order to stabilize the compact dimension, we consider the Casimir energy for particles wrapping around the circle, as in Ref\cite{Arkani-Hamed:2007ryu}.
-Let's first consider a general case where a massive scalar field is coupled to 5D GR with one compacted dimension.
+The existence of $4D$ cosmological constant would make the classical potential for radion runaway and then decompactify the circle.
+In order to stabilize the compactified dimension, we consider the Casimir energy for particles wrapping around the circle, as in Ref~\cite{Arkani-Hamed:2007ryu}.
+Let's first consider a general case where a massive scalar field is coupled to $5D$ GR with one compacted dimension.
 The lagrangian reads:

 where $L_M$ refers to a free massive scalar field:

 The expectation value of energy momentum tensor takes the form (for detailed calculation, see \ref{appen}):

 where $\rho(R)$ is the Casimir energy density, which is defined by summing over infinite volume Green functions $G_{\infty}$: